sanoyphilippe/node-express-graphql-server/README.md

 Tworent is the bigger, better, and badder version of [Onerent](https://www.onerent.co/)

-Tworent uses bleeding edge, hyper-advance technologies like NodeJS with Express framework, GraphQL, Sequelize, and utilizing Postgres for the database.
+Tworent uses bleeding edge, hyper-advance technologies like NodeJS with Express framework, GraphQL, Sequelize, and Postgres for the database.

 Tworent is the + 1 version and the future of all online renting websites.